What is HDR?

 Delta-E is a useful and familiar measurement system for testing at standard SDR luminance levels of 100 cd/m2, however as a measurement system it does not work well for the extreme range of luminance testing that is necessary for HDR systems.
 We wanted to use a testing methodology that would enable us to test white point and luminance accuracy for the extended range of HDR, and thus have chosen to use Delta-ITP.
 Delta-ITP is effectively “The Delta-E for HDR” however, it should be noted that the Delta-ITP values are calculated quite differently from Delta-E values and thus cannot be compared.

-I’m a manufacturer, if I’ve already certified to CTS 1.0 should I recertify with CTS 1.1?
+I’m a manufacturer, if I’ve already certified to an earlier CTS should I recertify?
 Also, for products currently in development which certification should I use?
-Is there any benefit in certifying for both 1.0 and 1.1?
+Is there any benefit to recertifying?

-CTS 1.1 is a superset of the certification used in CTS 1.0, so there is no benefit in performing both certifications, if your hardware can pass CTS 1.1 that is the only certification you should perform.
-If you have already certified with CTS 1.0 you are welcome to re-certify if you would like, however there is no program requirement that you recertify, once a device is certified it remains certified as the certification does not expire.
-For products currently in development either certification program can be used through the end of May 2020, however starting June 2020 only CTS 1.1 will be available for new product certification.
+There is no benefit in performing both certifications, if your hardware can pass the latest CTS that is the only certification you should perform.
+If you have already certified with a previous CTS version you are welcome to re-certify if you would like, however there is no program requirement that you recertify, once a device is certified it remains certified as the certification does not expire.
+Be aware that for products currently in development a superseded CTS version will stop being valid for certification after a specific date.

 Is it valid to use the DisplayHDR Logo without the Tier Level number in the logo?